Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Model, Training, and Inference Configurations

 \textbf{Training settings.} We train all models for a maximum of 10{,}000 epochs using the AdamW optimizer~\citep{loshchilov2017decoupled} with a constant learning rate of $1\times10^{-4}$ and no weight decay.
 To balance learning dynamics across different modalities, we set the loss weights to 0.5 for atom types, 2.0 for fractional coordinates, and 1.0 for lattice parameters.
 The batch size is set to 256.
 For computational efficiency, all models are trained using Bfloat16 (BF16) mixed precision.
 To ensure training stability, we apply gradient clipping with a maximum norm of 10.0 and clip flow times $t,s$ to $0.9$ to mitigate numerical instability near the boundaries~\citep{campbell2024generative}.
 Additionally, we maintain an exponential moving average (EMA) of the model weights with a decay rate of 0.9999.
 The final model is selected by taking the latest epoch among the top three checkpoints ranked by total validity (structural and compositional) on the validation set.
+The LogNormal prior parameters for lattice lengths are fitted to the training data after dividing each length by $N^{1/3}$ (\cref{tab:training_configs}).

 \textbf{Inference settings.} During sampling, we solve the probability flow ODE for continuous variables and simulate the CTMC for discrete variables using 500 integration steps to generate crystals.
 To improve sample fidelity in single-sample CSP and structure-conditioned atom type generation, we apply noisy guidance with a guidance scale $\omega=2.0$ and a noise level $\sigma=0.1$.
 In contrast, for 20-sample generation, we disable noisy guidance to better capture the multimodal nature of the distribution.
 The number of atoms is sampled from the empirical distribution of atom counts in the training set.